Backyard Bark Beetles

 |Where||Global, anywhere on the planet|

-It is trapping season (spring/summer) yet again!
-Become a citizen scientist and find out what bark & ambrosia beetles are in YOUR backyard TODAY!
+During the beetle-trapping season (spring/summer), become a citizen scientist and find out what bark & ambrosia beetles are in YOUR backyard!

 Backyard Bark Beetles is a citizen science initiative aimed at producing and maintaining a large-scale, long-term bark beetle monitoring program.
 Our trapping activity is easy, fun, effective, and utilizes items found in the everyday household (2L bottle, hand sanitizer, etc.).